neelsmith/complutensian-texts/prologs/overview.md

-> Summary: seven essays from the editors
+> Summary: five essays from the editors
 >
-> - 4 appear only in volume 1: overview of entire program
+> - 2 appear only in volume 1: overview of entire program
 > - on reading OT appears in all 4 OT volumes 1-4
 > - dedication to Pope appears only in first 4
 > - on reading NT appears in 1 and 5.
+>
+> 2 historical surveys
 >
 > 3 historical documents from key editors in history of Bible